 Electrical power for the Twin Comanche is supplied by a 12 volt, direct current system.
-Incorporated in the system is a 12 volt 50 ampere generator and 35 ampere hour battery, which furnish electrical power during operation.
-The battery is located behind the baggage compartment bulkhead in a sealed stainless steel battery box.
+Incorporated in the system as standard equipment are a 12 volt 50 ampere generator and a 35 ampere-hour battery, which furnish electrical power during operation.
+The battery is located in the fuselage nose section, in a sealed stainless steel battery box.
 Refer to the Maintenance Section for servicing of the battery.
 Dual generators are available as optional equipment.

 Electrical switches for the various systems are located on the lower left instrument panel.
-The circuit breakers, located under the floorboard aft of the nose wheel well, automatically break the electrical circuit if an overload should occur.
+The circuit breakers, located under the floorboard aft of the nose wheel well, automatically break the electrical circuit if an overload occurs.
 To reset the circuit breakers simply push in the reset button.
-It may be necessary to allow approximately two minutes before resetting the breakers.
+It may be necessary to allow approximately two minutes for the circuit breakers to cool before resetting them.
 Corrective action should be taken in event of continual circuit breaker popping.
 It is possible to manually trip the breaker by pulling out on the reset button.